WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 <details>
   <summary> Start Here</summary>

+  **Disclaimer** This entry makes liberal use of AI from images to reworking my disjointed thoughts and reworking systems.
+Mostly every bit of text and design has been initially wrote by me and asked to be reworded to the average person can make sense of it.
+Take that as you will and I hope you enjoy the adventure.

 # Start Here

 The Room is a 50x50 featureless cube except the walls are painted with life like mosaics of a cornfield, most who enter this room believe they are in an endless field unless they probe the walls.